efidiles/price-tracker-node-api/README.md

   - Jade
   - Stylus
 - Docker (docker-compose.yml in the root is currently only used for development and it's using a default unsecure configuration.)
+-
+The purpose of this project is to experiment with and improve the knowledge of technologies like:
+Docker, JWT tokens, React, NodeJS, Graylog, MongoDB, npm, Redis, middlewares, design patterns in NodeJS, TDD/unit/integration testing etc.

 ##A few implementation details